Apples and You

 • Visit my Favorite Quotes page and read the quotes by astronaut Ulf Merbold and cosmonaut Yuri Artyukhin.
 How are their words relevant to the discussion?

-• The Jeffism above is so effective because it builds a bridge to the familiar using a model—in this case using an apple as a conceptual model to understand Earth.
-Read my Power of Models page to gain deeper insight into how to use modeling in learning environments, and to realize that YOU surround yourself with countless models every day to make the world understandable.
+• The Jeffism above is effective because it builds a bridge to the familiar using a model—in this case using an apple as a conceptual model to understand Earth.
+Read the Power of Models page to gain deeper insight into how to use modeling in learning environments, and realize that you surround yourself with countless models every day to make the world understandable.

 The Experiment

-Don’t let your students and children just assume my Jeffism is correct.
+Don’t let your students just assume the Jeffism is correct.
 Help them to insist on testing it.
 That’s what science is all about.
 Scientists (your kids) should put ideas to the torture test—and own the process.
 So assume my Jeffism is a hypothesis, and have them test it for themselves.
 And let them frame the experiment with guidance from you.

 Finally, measure the diameter of the apple and calculate the ratio of apple diameter to skin thickness.
 This ratio is what you compare to the 127 we got for the ratio of Earth’s diameter to the thickness of the atmosphere.

-I just did it with a trusty golden delicious apple.
+I just did it with a golden delicious apple.
 My stack of 10 layers had a measured thickness of 11 mm, corresponding to 1.1 mm for a single layer–which is the thickness of the apple skin.
 The apple has a diameter of 80 mm.
-So the diameter of the apple is only 80 / 1.1 = 72 times the thickness of the skin!
-Comparing that to Earth’s diameter being 127 times the thickness of the atmoshere means—the Jeffism (at least with my apple) is confirmed!
+So the diameter of the apple is only 80 / 1.1 = 72 times the thickness of the skin.
+Comparing that to Earth’s diameter equal to 127 times the thickness of the atmoshere means the Jeffism (at least with my apple) is confirmed!

 Science—it’s fun, it’s a team effort, it’s eye-opening.